flarelabs-net/vite-plugin-cloudflare/README.md

 - `persistState?: boolean | { path: string }`

   An optional override for state persistence.
-  By default, state is persisted to `.wrangler/state/v3`.
+  By default, state is persisted to `.wrangler/state` in a `v3` subdirectory.
   A custom `path` can be provided or, alternatively, persistence can be disabled by setting the value to `false`.

 - `auxiliaryWorkers?: Array<AuxiliaryWorkerConfig>`

   An optional array of auxiliary workers.
-  You can use [service bindings](https://developers.cloudflare.com/workers/runtime-apis/bindings/service-bindings/) to call auxiliary workers from your main Worker.
+  You can use [service bindings](https://developers.cloudflare.com/workers/runtime-apis/bindings/service-bindings/) to call auxiliary workers from your main (entry) Worker.
   During the build, each Worker is output in a separate subdirectory of `dist`.

 > [!NOTE]